FAQ for Newsrooms

 Yes.
 If the corps member is performing poorly, you can terminate them for cause (though we ask for a heads up about both emerging problems and your decision).
 The news organization will have to pay back the unspent part of the subsidy we have provided.

-If a first-year corps member leaves, we’ll match you with a replacement.
-If a second- or third-year corps member leaves, you won’t get a replacement, but you can apply to us for a new beat.
+If a first-year corps member leaves, we’ll do our best to match you with a replacement, depending on how things went with the original corps member.
+We’ll pay 33% of the salary of the replacement.
+If a second- or third-year corps member leaves, you won’t get a replacement, but you can apply to us for a new beat the following summer/fall.

 Report for America is funded by foundations and individuals.
 There are no partisan or ideological strings attached.
 All organizations or individuals that fund Report for America understand that we support non-partisan, non-ideological local reporting.
 Local funders also need to abide by the same guidelines.
 Of course, funders have various reasons for wanting to support journalism but they all are committing to our guidelines, which state that the donations will not affect coverage.